dair-ai/ML-YouTube-Courses/README.md

 ## What's Next?

 There are many plans to keep improving this collection.
-For instance, I will be sharing notes and better organizing individual lectures in a way that provides a bit of guidance for those that are getting stated with machine learning.
+For instance, I will be sharing notes and better organizing individual lectures in a way that provides a bit of guidance for those that are getting started with machine learning.

 If you are interested to contribute, feel free to open a PR with links to all individual lectures for each course.
 It will take a bit of time, but I have plans to do many things with these individual lectures.
 We can summarize the lectures, include notes, provide additional reading material, include difficult of content, etc.